 Girl Scouts and troops are still encouraged to continue to connect through a variety of virtual programs offered locally, council-wide, and by GSUSA.
 Girl Scouts and their families may participate in events at our camp properties supervised by camp staff who have received special training and will be following procedures to reduce risk.
 Our retail stores will continue to offer curbside pickup and while our offices remain closed to visitors, our staff are available via customer care for any needs.

 At Girl Scouts, the safety, and well-being of girls remains our top priority.
 Our committee of staff and volunteers continues to carefully consider CDC recommendations, state guidelines in NH and VT, and best practices from GSUSA, to adjust procedures and expectations for in-person activities.

-We appreciate the efforts of all our members to stay home the past three months to protect their communities.
+We appreciate the efforts of all our members to stay home since mid-March to protect their communities.
 We have been so proud of the ways Girl Scouts have continued to make the world a better place during this pandemic.

-Please see the list below for updated cancellations and postponements.
+Please continue to check our website for the most up to date information on programs.
 On May 15, we made a decision regarding our summer camp programs Please click HERE for more details.